 "...
 Thanks.
 What would have happened if I didn't find you?"
 He stated as he held a hand out to Nocta.

-"You would have been kibble.
+"You would have been a chew toy.
 Now, come on - let's get rid of our 'buddy'!"
 The schoolgirl said as she helped him up.

 "Of course!"
 He nodded in response.

-As the goliath got up from the ground and composed itself, it attempted to use the minigun again but got intercepted by a crescent blade that Lirus fired out.
-It cut clean through the gun, with sparks of electricty and dry blood leaking out of it.
+As the goliath got up from the ground and composed itself, it attempted to use the minigun again but was intercepted by a crescent blade that Lirus fired out.
+It cut clean through the gun, with sparks of electricty and dry blood leaking out of the metal that peeled back.

 In retaliation, the creature lunged forward and threw down a mammoth-sized fist at Lirus only to be blocked by a shield formed from shadows.
 With another move of Nocta's hand, the shadows creeped onto the creature and ripped its right arm clean off with sharp tendrils.

-Without any other way to attack, the zombie opened its mouth and fired out a reddish-black laser straight toward them.
-Lirus stood still only to backhand the laser with another barrier, which blew apart trees in a large red explosion.
+Armless, the zombie opened its mouth and fired out a reddish-black laser straight toward them.
+Lirus stood still only to backhand the laser with another barrier, which blew apart the trees behind him in a large red explosion.

 Nocta summoned shadows and strapped them tight around the creature's body as Lirus jumped into the air.
 He grew a translucient yellow blade of energy to the end of the knife and dive-bombed towards the creature.

 He landed straight on the goliath's shoulders and dug the blade deep into its forehead.
 Lirus snapped off the light sword edge as he hopped back to Nocta.
-The creature's body fell to the ground in a gory mess while the duo stood back to catch their breath.
+The creature's body fell to the ground in a gory thud as the duo stood back to catch their breath.

 "...
 That was a bit too close for my tastes."
 Lirus sighed in relief.